 A rural household participates in agriculture through the head or one of the members of the household to produce for the family and earn income.
 First, farm households vary both with respect to who constitutes a household (which family members) and with respect to what constitute a farm household (what level of production of land farmers, level of sales, share of household as farm household (FAOSTAT, 2019).
 Not all members of a household necessarily participate in agribusiness decisions.
-Because some decisions are jointly made, some are made by the heads of the households.
+Because some decisions are jointly made, some are made by the heads of the households while some are made by the women in the households.
 This study emphasizes the identification of factors affecting decisions to participate in yam agribusiness and export by farm households in Benue State, Nigeria.